SumitC-2048/Expense-tracker/readme.md

 	```

 ## Usage
-1. Open the frontend in your browser (default: http://localhost:5173)
+1. Open the frontend in your browser
 2. Register or log in
 3. Add expenses, view history, and explore statistics